Riseapps-com/InterviewsHelper/README.md

 ## ℹ️ Description

 A bunch of scripts on `node.js` aimed at improving the interview process.
-Could be reused between different departments (only the questions database should be prepared).
+Can be reused between different departments (only the questions database should be prepared).

 ## 🧐 It solves next problems